-Our staff has over 65 combined years of experience here at Lads & Lassies Community Preschool!
+Our staff has over 85+ combined years of experience here at Lads & Lassies Community Preschool!

 I have been in education since 1996.
 After graduating from Miami University with a Bachelors Degree in education and a K-8 certification, I taught 3rd grade in Lebanon Public Schools.
 I took a break from teaching to stay at home with my own children for a few years and then entered the field of Early Childhood Education in 2003 as my own daughter’s preschool teacher here at Lads and Lassies Community Preschool.
 I quickly realized preschool is the place for me!
 I set out to learn all I can about how young children learn.
 I was introduced to The Project Approach and the schools of Reggio Emilia, and find this to be such a beautiful and authentic way to work alongside children.
 This approach/philosophy became the heart of my work with children.
 In 2010 I became the Director of Lads and Lassies.
-Through teaching, reflecting, researching and now blogging I continue to follow my passion… learning about how children learn!
+Through teaching, reflecting and researching I continue to follow my passion… learning about how children learn!

 I have a Bachelor of Arts degree in English from the University of Virginia and a Master of Education in Special Education.
 I spent 9 years teaching in an elementary resource room in Hershey, PA and Troy, MI until my family and I moved to Wyoming and I decided to stay home with my daughters, Lucy and Sophie.
 Sophie started kindergarten in the fall of 2006 and I planned to spend the year looking for the perfect teaching job.
 Well, the perfect job found me!
 A church member passed along my name to the director and I ended up joining the staff on Sophie’s first day of kindergarten!

 I have taught happily in the Bear classroom and have found no two days at preschool are ever alike and not a day goes by I don’t laugh.